mathlord2/Commit_Die_Arena/README.md

 # Commit_Die_Arena

-A Free-For-All game for practicing python skills
+A Free-For-All game for practicing Python skills.